Hybrid Approximate Message Passing: Application to Group-Sparse Signal Recovery

-In this way, the Hybrid-GAMP procedure provides an intuitive and simple method for extending the basic GAMP algorithm of \cite{Rangan:10arXiv-GAMP} for structured sparsity.
+To summarize, Algorithm~\ref{algo:GAMPGrpSparse} provides a simple and intuitive way to extend the basic GAMP algorithm of \cite{Rangan:11-ISIT} to group-structured sparsity.

-The Hybrid-GAMP algorithm for group sparsity is also extremely general.
+The HyGAMP algorithm for group sparsity is also extremely general.
 The algorithm can apply to arbitrary priors and output channels.
-In particular, the algorithm can incorporate logistic outputs that are often used for group sparse classification problems \cite{KimKK:06,MeierVB:08,LozanoSA:11}.
-Also, the method can handle arbitrary, even non-overlapping, groups.
-In contrast, the extensions of other iterative algorithms to the case of non-overlapping groups sometimes requires approximations.
-See, for example, \cite{RaoNowWK:11}.
-In fact, the methodology is quite general and likely be applied to general structured sparsity, including possibly the graphical model based sparse structures in image processing considered in \cite{CevICB:10}.
+In particular, the algorithm can incorporate logistic outputs that are often used for group sparse classification problems \cite{KimKK:06,MeierVB:08,LozanoSA:11}; details are provided in \cite{Ziniel:TSP:15}.
+Also, the method can handle arbitrary, even overlapping, groups.
+In contrast, the extensions of other iterative algorithms to the case of overlapping groups sometimes requires approximations; see, for example, \cite{RaoNowWK:11}.
+In fact, the methodology is quite general and likely \text{may} be applied to general structured sparsity, including possibly the graphical-model-based sparse structures in image processing considered in \cite{CevICB:10}.